 A variable's sigil indicates its intended use.
-In a signature, a variable's sigil also acts as a constraint on the type of argument that can be passed.
-For example, the @ sigil checks that the passed value is Positional - a role which encompasses types like Array and List.
+In a signature, a variable's sigil acts as a constraint on the type of argument passed.
+The @ sigil, for example, checks that the passed value conforms to the Positional type, which encompasses types like Array and list.
 Failing to pass something that matches this constraint will cause the call to fail.

 '''

-sub shout-them(@words) {
+1 sub shout-them(@words) {

-for @words -> $w {
+2 for @words -> $w {

-print uc("$w ");
+3 print uc("$w ");

-}
+4 }

-}
+5 }

+6

-my @last_words = <do not want>;
+7 my @last_words = <do not want>;

-shout-them(@last_words); # DO NOT WANT
+8 shout-them(@last_words); # DO NOT WANT

-shout-them('help'); # Fails; a string is not Positional
+9 shout-them('help'); # Fails; a string is not Positional

 '''

-Similarly, the % sigil implies that the caller must pass something that is Associative-that is, something which allows indexing through <...> or {...}.
+Similarly, the % sigil implies that the caller must pass something that is Associative-something which allows indexing through the <...> or {...} operations.
 The & sigil requires that the caller pass something callable, such as an anonymous subroutine.
 In that case, you may also call the callable parameter without the & sigil: